 Crud problems on the Sick Days.
 Its a tough job...be we clearly still enjoy it

 Although there wasn't many to be had, we were sure to test these skis whenever Mother Nature delivered a sick pow day.
 The Line Sick Day performed just below average in the soft stuff.
 This ski just didn't feel lively in fresh snow.
 It did have a similar amount of float to the Icelantic Pioneer 96, but lacked that fun surfy feel of the Rossignol Soul 7 HD.
 Even though they are lighter than last years version, our testers agreed it was a bit hard to maneuver quickly.
 Once again, the ski felt longer than our testers had imagined and felt a bit unwieldy in the pow.

 Playfulness is a characteristic we've come to expect from the Line brand of skis.
-The Sick Day aren't what we would call "dead", but they lack a liveliness that we saw in skis like the Moment PB&J and the Blizzard Rustler 10.
+The Sick Day aren't what we would call "dead", but in similar fashion to the Blizzard Bonafide, they lack a liveliness that we saw in skis like the Moment PB&J and the Blizzard Rustler 10.

 Landings on the Line Sick Day were generally soft, but they lacked the pop our testers desired when hitting a jump line or boosting a side hit.
 Also, although they reduced the weight of the Sick Day line, they still seem heavy in the air.
 Although it scored low, you can still make your own fun on this ski.